Hayley Atwell: 2017–present: Return to theatre and Mission Impossible

 Atwell returned to the stage in 2018 in Dry Powder at the Hampstead Theatre and later appeared in Josie Rourke's Measure for Measure at the Donmar Warehouse, opposite Jack Lowden.
 The production gained critical acclaim, with The Daily Telegraph adding that it was "beautifully staged and expertly performed".
 As a result of positive reception, the play's run was extended.

 In 2019, Atwell starred opposite Tamara Lawrance in a three-part BBC adaptation of Andrea Levy's novel The Long Song, about a slave on a sugar plantation in 19th-century Jamaica.
 She also reprised the role of Peggy Carter in Avengers: Endgame.
-In September 2019, it was announced that Atwell will star in Mission: Impossible – Dead Reckoning Part One and Mission: Impossible – The Final Reckoning, both directed by Christopher McQuarrie and scheduled to be theatrically released in the United States in 2023 and 2025, respectively.
+In September 2019, it was announced that Atwell would star in Mission: Impossible – Dead Reckoning Part One and Mission: Impossible – The Final Reckoning, both directed by Christopher McQuarrie and scheduled to be theatrically released in the United States in 2023 and 2025, respectively.
 In 2020, Atwell began hosting the podcast series True Spies.
 In 2021, early reviews for Peter Rabbit 2: The Runaway revealed Atwell as part of the film's voice cast as Mittens the cat.
 In 2022, Atwell would again reprise her role as Peggy Carter/Captain Carter in Doctor Strange and The Multiverse of Madness.
 That same year saw her partnered with The Picturehouse as part of the Picturehouse Ambassador Program as part of her own program Hayley Selects.

 In December 2024, it was reported that Atwell would reprise her role of Peggy Carter in Avengers: Doomsday, scheduled to be released on 18 December 2026.
+During the Xbox Showcase in June 2026, Atwell was revealed to be portraying the villain Isabel in Fable, set to release on 23rd February 2027.